13th Lux Style Awards

-←12th Lux Style Awards 14th→

 The 13th Lux Style Awards was a 2014 event presented by Lux to honor the fashion, music, films and Pakistani television of 2013.
 Ceremony was held on 4 December 2014 in a private ceremony, for the first in the thirteen years of LUX, event wasn't televised.

 Winners and nominees

 Following are the winners (in bold) and nominees for the 13th Lux Style Awards: